 Found in a tomb in Hubei, China in 1965, the sword of Goujian is a relic that dates back to a time between 771 and 403 BC.
 It belonged to Goujian, a famous emperor who apparently took back his kingdom a decade after it fell to a neighboring state.
 Upon it’s discovery, archaeologists were shocked to find that even though it had been in the tomb for thousands of years, there was no trace of serious wear on the blade which was still very sharp.
 In addition, there was no tarnish or rust on it which is especially odd considering it’s made up of tin and copper and the crypt was soaked in water from the Zhang River the entire time.
 Today, it rests in the Hubei Provincial Museum still sharp.

 Born in Vivar, Spain in 1043, Rodrigo Diaz de Vivar, more commonly known as El Cid or The Lord, was a military leader who was famous for his many victories over his enemies.
 Almost as famous are his two swords Colada and Tizona, which he used to cut down forces from Moors, Barcelona, and Aragon.
 Tizona is said to have been forged in Cordoba, Spain with steel from various sources, including Damascus steel from the Middle East.
 It’s over a meter long and weighs just over a kilogram.
 Tizona saw its fair share of battles on it’s way to helping shape the future of the kingdoms within Spain.
-Today the sword is a cherished relic and is on display at a museum in Spain.
+Today, this most famous sword is a cherished relic and is on display at a museum in Spain.

 4. Napoleon’s Sword

 Considered a strategic genius, Napoleon Bonaparte was a statesman and military leader during the French Revolutionary War that was granted the title of Emperor of the French from the French senate in 1804.
 During his rule, Napoleon expanded his empire, toppling many regimes by personally attending battles with his pistol and sword at his side.
 That sword was a cavalry-style blade and is said to have been made from the finest metals available at the time.
 Gold-encrusted, the Emperor gave it to his brother as a wedding gift, hoping the victories that he won with it would deliver good luck.
-The sword was handed down from generation to generation until it was finally sold off.
+The famous sword was handed down from generation to generation until it was finally sold off.
 Then on June 10th, 2007, Napoleon’s sword was purchased at an auction by his descendants who paid a hefty price of nearly $6.4 million for it.

 3. The Wallace Sword